gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 As for the layout, be concise in the content and allow for generous white spaces (lateral margins, section separations, ...).
 Making it visually appealing may maximize the chances of getting it reviewed.
 Use buzzwords that match with the ones in the job description.
-Regarding a personal photo, I think that it does not add anything to the Resume and it may actually harm more than benefit, so I don't use it.
+Regarding a personal photo, I think that it does not add anything to the CV and it may actually harm more than benefit, so I don't use it.
 The Resume should not be more than 2 pages in length (ideally 1 for recent PhD graduates).

 [Here](/files/sanroma_resume.pdf) is my Resume as an example.